Development Documentation (main branch) - For stable release docs, see docs.rs/eidetica

 pub async fn insert_raw(&self, entry: Entry) -> Result<ID>

-Insert an entry into the database without modifying it.
-This is primarily for testing purposes or when you need full control over the entry.
-Note: This method assumes the entry is already properly signed and verified.
+Insert an entry into the database without modifying or validating it.
+Primarily for testing / full control over raw entry storage.

 Source